-Risk Identification and Reporting
+Risk Identification and Assessment

-The core of our operational risk management framework is risk identification and reporting.
+The core of our operational risk management framework is risk identification and assessment.
 We have a comprehensive data collection process, including firmwide policies and procedures, for operational risk events.

-We have established policies that require managers in our revenue-producing units and our independent control and support functions to escalate operational risk events.
+We have established policies that require our revenueproducing units and our independent control and support functions to report and escalate operational risk events.
 When operational risk events are identified, our policies require that the events be documented and analyzed to determine whether changes are required in our systems and/or processes to further mitigate the risk of future events.